Skip to main content

-Trypanosomiasis, commonly known as sleeping sickness in humans and nagana in animals, poses significant health and economic burdens in sub-Saharan Africa.
+Trypanosomiasis, including Chagas disease, commonly known as sleeping sickness in humans and nagana in animals, poses significant health and economic burdens in sub-Saharan Africa.

 Several studies demonstrated that vaccines prototypes formulated with different Trypanosoma antigens plus saponin adjuvants elicited immune protection against the infectious disease by induction of antibodies able to bind complement to the parasite in animal models of vaccination and infection [1-3].
 Bontempi et al (2015) showed that mice immunized with the mutant TS antigen and saponin adjuvant presented ∼50 times less parasite count of Trypanosoma cruzi than non-immunized mice [2].